JiaangL/RandomQuantization/README.md

 bash run.sh
 ```
 Open ```--code_level_distinguish``` and ```--codeword_level_distinguish``` to view the entropy and nearest neighbor Jaccard distance of the entity codes.
 Experiments are tracked by [WandB](https://wandb.ai/site) if setting ```--wandb True```.

+## Acknowledgement
+This repo benifits from [NodePiece](https://github.com/migalkin/NodePiece) and [EARL](https://github.com/zjukg/EARL).
+Thanks for their wonderful works.

 ## Contact and Citations
 Feel free to leave issues or [contact us](mailto:jali@mail.ustc.edu.cn) if you have any questions.